-- Public Health England and the Public Health Agency in Northern Ireland should ensure that all actions implemented to promote, support and protect women to breastfeed are evidence-based.
+- Office for Health Improvement and Disparities and the Public Health Agency in Northern Ireland should ensure that all actions implemented to promote, support and protect women to breastfeed are evidence-based.

 - The NHS in England, Wales, Scotland and Northern Ireland to ensure the preservation of universal midwifery services.

 - UK Government and the Governments in Wales, Scotland and Northern Ireland to commit to adequate resourcing to preserve universal health visiting services.

 - Governments in each nation to ensure evidence based, standardised and consistent breastfeeding education is included as part of statutory personal, health and social education in schools.